Chapter 2:

 In seconds, the child transforms.

-No longer a baby.
+He is no longer a baby.

-Now the age of the princesses.
+Now he is the age of the princesses.

 His face is serene.

-His body wrapped in white light.
+His body, wrapped in white light.

 And still… he sleeps.

-Queen Lysara (looking at the young Kagayaku) –
+Queen Lysara (looking at the young Kagayaku)

 “And still he sleeps… as if the sky protects him even in dreams.”